EngReteti/Software---engineer---portfolio-/Java-programming/Java-programming/Web-design/Web-design/DSA/DSA/README.md

 Data Structures & Algorithms: Basics to Sorting
-This folder tracks my understanding of memory management and algorithm efficiency.
+This folder tracks my understanding of memory management and algorithm time efficiency.

  Core Projects